NicoKeilman/GoFIJF/README.md

 # GoFIJF
 PEP files and Stata code to reproduce results in International Journal of Forecasting paper entitled "Assessing the accuracy of probabilistic population forecasts" by Juha Alho and Nico Keilman.
+Contact: nico.keilman@econ.uio.no
+Date: 2 December 2025

 Stata code files for computing results and drawing graphs: